ibm-cloud-docs/cloud-object-storage/assign-access-indvobjects.md

 Once a resource is identified, a condition can be used to further scope access for a subject to individual objects in a bucket.
 This is referred to as fine-grained access control.

 A single IAM Policy can have more than one condition by using an `OR` or `AND` statement to combine the conditions.
 The condition statement (containing one or more conditions) should evaluate to `TRUE` for the user request to be permitted to perform the action.
 IAM Policy will deny any action that does not get evaluated to be `TRUE`.
 The policy statement should contain all condition11 attributes required by the role.
-If the policy statement does not contain all condition attributes12 required by the role, the actions subject to the omitted condition attributes will be denied
+If the policy statement does not contain all condition attributes12 required by the role, the actions subject to the omitted condition attributes will be denied.

 Use a policy with no condition attributes to give full access, as defined by the role, to the target resource.
 {: important}